radianceteam/everscale-client-scala/README.md

     3. [Cygwin](https://cygwin.com/install.html)
     4. [msys2](https://www.msys2.org/)
     5. [Mingw-builds](http://mingw-w64.org/doku.php/download/mingw-builds)

     [Read more about installation](https://stackoverflow.com/questions/30069830/how-to-install-mingw-w64-and-msys2)

- Important: Be sure you use the same toolchain for building TON-SDK client and bridge library from __native__ subproject, in other case you can get __UnsatisfiedLinkError__ with message:  Can't find dependent libraries.
+ __Important__: Be sure you use the same toolchain for building TON-SDK client and bridge library from __native__ subproject, in other case you can get __UnsatisfiedLinkError__ with message:  Can't find dependent libraries.

  If you use Linux install cmake: